-Swap I/O tends to be much less efficient than other I/O. However, some pagecache pages will be accessed much more frequently than less used anonymous memory.
+Swap I/O tends to be much less efficient than other I/O. However, certain pagecache pages are accessed much more frequently than less used anonymous memory.
 The right balance should be found here.

 If swap activity is observed during slowdowns, it may be worth reducing this parameter.
-If there is a lot of I/O activity and the amount of pagecache in the system is rather small, or if there are large dormant applications running, increasing this value might improve performance.
+If there is a lot of I/O activity and the amount of pagecache in the system is rather small, or if there are large dormant applications running, increasing this value can improve performance.

-Note that the more data is swapped out, the longer the system will take to swap data back in when it is needed.
+The more data is swapped out, the longer the system takes to swap data back in when it is needed.